isaak1294/CSC360-UVic/p3/p3/README.md

 # p3

+This project is a series of programs that can analyze and modify the contents of a .img file containing a FAT file system.

 #### Diskinfo:

 type "./diskinfo filename" where filename is a valid img file.
 Returns information about the disk image